Conor McGinn: Parliamentary career

 On 9 April 2020, McGinn was appointed as Shadow Minister for Security.
 In June 2021, he was appointed as Labour's deputy national campaign coordinator.
-In December 2021, he was appointed Shadow Minister without Portfolio shadowing Oliver Dowden.
-In December 2022 he was suspended by the party pending an investigation of an unspecified complaint.
-McGinn denies wrongdoing.
+In December 2021, he was appointed Shadow Minister without Portfolio.

+In December 2022 McGinn was suspended by the Labour Party following an unspecified complaint.
+He left the party in order to withdraw from the process in October 2023, stating that he had done nothing wrong, there had been "no finding of any wrongdoing" and that the process was "flawed, protracted and prejudicial."

+On 5 May 2023, McGinn announced he would be standing down at the 2024 general election.

 Personal life

 McGinn lives in Earlestown, Newton-le-Willows.
 He is a Roman Catholic.
-He married Kate Groucutt about 2009, and has a son and a daughter.
+He married Kate Groucutt around 2009, and has a son and a daughter.
 McGinn holds both Irish and British citizenship.